-Luton-based orchestra Sinfonia Verdi comprises internationally renowned musicians who are virtuosic experts in performing music from historic, modern, global and fusion disciplines.
+Luton-based international orchestra Sinfonia Verdi comprises internationally renowned musicians who are virtuosic experts in performing music from historic, modern, global and fusion disciplines.
 Making the most of this wide-ranging flexibility, the orchestra gives concerts to inspire and engage audiences of all ages and interests.

 The orchestra specialises in innovative and inclusive programming and can be heard introducing a range of music and musical instruments to children in schools, energising and engaging families in community venues, entertaining audiences in concert halls, making music accessible to museum visitors and shoppers at The Mall, performing on carnival stages, and collaborating with global musical stars to compose new fusion music for performance in venues and amphitheatres across the world.